is-consulting/moddingSuite/README.md

 License
 ============

-The Wargame modding suite is released under the GPL 3.0 license.
+The Wargame modding suite is released under the MIT license.